 AZ: This time of severe political repression, when almost all

-saw the emergence of great art movements such as the Moscow
+paradoxically saw the emergence of great art movements such as

-conceptual school.
-In the late 1970s, one of the only answers to
+the Moscow conceptual school.
+In the late 1970s, one of the

-the everyday feeling of hopelessness and timelessness was to
+only answers to the everyday feeling of hopelessness and

 SF: In your recent installation Forthcoming Dawn (2012), realised on the occasion of the exhibition 'The Way of Enthusiasts' (Palazzo Tre Oci, Venice, 2012), you offered a free laundry service to the population of Giudecca Island.
 This installation was a part of a larger project that involved imagining an underground network of people united to liberate life from today's pervasive imperative to be creative.
 Here you are once more questioning the border between art and life.
 Do you believe that such kind of participatory intervention could have a real impact in everyday life?

 AZ: Forthcoming Dawn is the proposal of a future radical political group that militates against the exploitation of human creativity.
 I have been telling everyone a story about what happened when the mother of my friend the theoretician Masha Chehonadskih applied for a factory job: she was asked to bring a CV and a creative representation of her labour skills.
 It turns out that the slogan 'everyone is an artist', which used to carry a liberating impulse, has turned into an obligation.
 If you want to work at a factory, be creative or we don’t need you!
 So in order to be free nowadays perhaps we’d rather learn creatively how not to be artists!